-- 7 A student cannot be registered for any Level 3 course nor attempt any Level 3 examination while the student has one or more Level 1 examinations outstanding. - 8 Honours may be awarded in each course and in the degree as a whole.
+- (i) Students should note that it is likely that second offering examinations for second semester courses of the previous academic year will be held in the first week of January and in the first week of the second semester. - 5 Please note: the Bachelor of Science (Economics and Finance) programme is currently in the process of review and it is likely that substantial changes will take place in the programme of study. - 6 A student cannot be registered for any Level 3 course nor attempt any Level 3 examination while the student has one or more Level 1 examinations outstanding. - Honours may be awarded in each course and in the degree as a whole.
 The honours standard in each course will be in accordance with University regulations.
 For degree honours classification, a weight of one third will be given to Level 2 examinations, and two thirds to Level 3 examinations.
 For a repeated Level 2 course, the mark used for degree honours classification will be the result of the successfully repeated examination.
-For a repeated Level 3 course, the mark used for degree honours classification will be the result of the successfully repeated examination. - 9 Permission to be registered for a course and to attempt the examination at the end of any Level 3 course is contingent on the student satisfying the minimum attendance requirement of the course.
+For a repeated Level 3 course, the mark used for degree honours classification will be the result of the successfully repeated examination. - 8 Permission to be registered for a course and to attempt the examination at the end of any Level 3 course is contingent on the student satisfying the minimum attendance requirement of the course.
 The minimum attendance requirement of a course cannot be met if a student transfers into the course later than two weeks after the start of that course.
 Thus, no Level 3 student can attempt an examination unless the student was enrolled in that course no later than two weeks after the start of the course.
-Formal attendance at a course will be deemed to have commenced when Faculty records show that the student is enrolled for the course. - 10 Within Level 3, up to one applied course in which a supervised project assignment will form the major component of the course may be offered.
+Formal attendance at a course will be deemed to have commenced when College records show that the student is enrolled for the course. - 9 Within Level 3, up to one applied course in which a supervised project assignment will form the major component of the course may be offered.
 All project-based courses will take place in the second semester.